• Skip to primary navigation

 Get Help Now

-Many of these causes are risk factors that either could not be planned for, or they were planned for, but the infant died anyway, despite the best efforts of a medical team.
+Many of these causes are risk factors that either could not be planned for or were planned for, but the infant died anyway, despite the best efforts of a medical team.

-Asphyxia can also happen if the placenta detaches from the uterus too early.
+• Asphyxia can also happen if the placenta detaches from the uterus too early or as a result of uterine rupture.

 Traumatic Birth Injuries